Quick Guide to Amazon Buyer Seller Messaging Opt Out

 A Final Thought: Compliance is Key

 With all of this being said about the merits of Amazon's opt-out program, it's still up to you to respect each customer's request.
-FeedbackFive makes it easy to comply - customers can forward (or autoforward) opt-out notifications to this inbox: email@example.com.
-The customer will be added to our global opt-out database, ensuring he or she will never receive an email from any FeedbackFive user.
-And by joining the FeedbackFive family, you'll gain access to the most accurate database of opted-in Amazon buyers.
+FeedbackFive makes it easy to comply - customers can forward (or auto forward) opt-out notifications to this inbox: email@example.com.
+The customer will be added to a database, ensuring he or she will never receive an email from your FeedbackFive account.